greenfield932/CarND-Path-Planning-Project/README.md

 some based on cost functions.
 There were implemented 2 cost functions: distance_to_vehicle_cost [vehicle.cpp lines: 277-279](src/vehicle.cpp#L277) and vehicle_speed [vehicle.cpp lines: 284-289](src/vehicle.cpp#L284).
 They used to change state from "keep lane" state to "prepare lane change left"/"prepare lane change right" states.
 It allows to find a best state based on distance to the vehicle ahead/behind and it's speed.
 Weights of cost functions adjusted with the sense that speed of the vehicle ahead is more important than distance to that vehicle.
+Cost functions helps to find best state, so the car change lanes only when higher speed can be reached.

 ## Basic Build Instructions